cboulanger/citext/README.md

 ```
 **1. Layout Extracting:**

-Extracting layouts from pdfs by CERMINE

-1. Run this Linux command
+Extracting layouts from pdfs by CERMINE Run this Linux command
 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain layout
 ```

-2. Outputs
-Check This folder to find the Outputa in csv format:
+The Outputs will be in This folder to find the Outputa in csv format:
 ```
-Data/2-layouts
+cd excite_toolchain/Data/2-layouts
 ```
-## Exparser
+**2. Exparser"**
-For Extracting References by Exparser

-1. Run this Linux command
+For Extracting References by Exparser Run this Linux command
 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain exparser
 ```

-2. Outputs
+Outputs
 ```
 extracted references in plain text format:
 Data/3-refs